 Welsh Government provides the majority of the Authority's funding, through Revenue Support Grant, Specific & Unhypothecated Grants and Non-Domestic Rates (69% of funding in 2020/2021).
-For 2020/2021, Aggregate External Financing (adjusted for transfers) increased by 3.93% compared with 2019/2020, lower than the average Welsh Unitary Authority increase of 4.3% (source: Local Government Finance Report (No.1) 2020-21 (Final Settlement - Councils) - Table 1a.)
-The Chancellor's Spending review in September 2019, covering the period to 2020/2021, indicated a £600m increase to the Welsh Government budget compared to previous years.
-The Chancellor's Spring Budget in 2020 provided a further £360m increase to the Welsh Government budget and consequently the level of funding to Welsh local authorities increased by 4.3% on average, with BGCBC receiving a 3.9% increase.
+For 2021/2022, Aggregate External Financing (adjusted for transfers) increased by 3.6% compared with 2020/2021, lower than the average Welsh Unitary Authority increase of 3.8% (source: Local Government Finance Report (No.1) 2021-22 (Final Settlement - Councils) - Table 1a.)
+The Chancellor's Spending review in November 2020, covering the period to 2021/2022, indicated a £694m (4.6%) increase to the Welsh Government budget compared to previous years.
+Welsh Government also provided an initial funding package of Covid-19 funding of £77m.

-A 1% increase in RSG compared to 2019/2020 levels represents additional funding of $\pm 0.882$ m, which equates to 0.32% of the Authority's total funding.
+A 1% increase in RSG compared to 2020/2021 levels represents additional funding of £0.941m, which equates to 0.36% of the Authority's total funding.
 In real terms this increase is reduced by the impact of inflation.

-The level of investment income available to the Authority has been reduced as a result of low rates of interest, but this has been more than offset by the reduction in interest expenses on borrowing.
-Should lending rates fall below zero, this could result in additional income to the Authority associated with borrowing, whilst additional costs would be incurred on investments - a reversal of the commonly-accepted 'normal' position.
+The level of investment income available to the Authority has been increased as a result of higher rates of interest, but this has been more than offset by the increase in interest expenses on borrowing.

-The economic impact of Covid-19 is yet to be fully realised, but reduced economic activity, business failures, increases in unemployment and reductions in disposal income could all have a detrimental impact on the Authority's revenue streams.
+The economic impact of Covid-19, rising prices and Russia's invasion of Ukraine is yet to be fully realised, but reductions in disposable income could all have a detrimental impact on the Authority's revenue streams.

-In summary, the combination of historically low interest rates, controlled grant funding and the uncertainties caused by Covid-19 create an environment in which there is continued pressure to maintain control of costs.
+In summary, the combination of rising interest rates, controlled grant funding and the uncertainties caused by Covid-19, rising prices and Russia's invasion of Ukraine create an environment in which there is continued pressure to maintain control of costs.